vmallet/ida-plugins/README.md

 * [Simulator](https://github.com/nihilus/IDASimulator): IDASimulator is a plugin that extends IDA's conditional breakpoint support, making it easy to augment / replace complex executable code inside a debugged process with Python code.

-* [Snippt Detector](https://github.com/zaironne/SnippetDetector): Snippet Detector is an IDA Python scripts project used to detect snippets from 32bit disassembled files. snippet is the word used to identify a generic sequence of instructions (at the moment a snippet is indeed a defined function).
+* [Snippet Detector](https://github.com/zaironne/SnippetDetector): Snippet Detector is an IDA Python scripts project used to detect snippets from 32bit disassembled files. snippet is the word used to identify a generic sequence of instructions (at the moment a snippet is indeed a defined function).
 The aim of the tool is to collect many disassembled snippets inside a database for the detection process.

 * [Snowman Decompiler](https://github.com/yegord/snowman): Snowman is a native code to C/C++ decompiler.
 Standalone and IDA Plugin.
 [Source Code](https://github.com/yegord/snowman)